jukkagrao/foonk/README.md

 - Without:
   To run the application you must have Java installed and then just type `java -Dconfig.file=path/to/foonk.conf -jar path/to/foonk.jar` in command line.

+### API documentation

+This documentation is available in OpenAPI (Swagger 2) format, its possible to download docs from running application by accessing to http://app-host:8000/api-docs/swagger.json or in `docs/api` folder.